 Canna-Pet® for Anxiety – Hemp Nutrition

-A recent study by Colorado State University found that among those with an opinion, 83.2% of Canna-Pet® customers reported that our hemp products relived their pets anxiety a moderate amount or a great deal.
+Instead of treating an anxious dog with anti-anxiety medication, consider using a natural supplement.
+A recent study by Colorado State University found that among those with an opinion, 83.2% of Canna-Pet® customers reported that our hemp products relieved their pets anxiety a moderate amount or a great deal.
+Instead of treating an anxious dog with anti-anxiety medication, consider using a natural supplement.

 Donna Butler shares her experience using Canna-Pet® as an anti-anxiety for her dog Miles, who is paralyzed from the waist down after being diagnosed with degenerative myelopathy:

 “He was starting to get real anxious.
-He was starting to react to loud noise in a way that he never had.”
+He was starting to react to loud noises in a way that he never had.”

 Butler asked her veterinarian for something that would calm Miles’ anxiety.
 Her doctor, Angie Stamm, DVM, went with Canna-Pet as a natural remedy for dog anxiety.

 “He’s just much more content,” Butler says.
 “He’s just much more stable.”